Minoxidil: Repurposing for hair growth

 When Upjohn received permission from the U.S. Food and Drug Administration (FDA) to test the new drug as medicine for hypertension they approached Charles A. Chidsey, at the University of Colorado School of Medicine.
 He conducted two studies, the second study showing unexpected hair growth.
 Puzzled by this side-effect, Chidsey consulted Guinter Kahn (who while a dermatology resident at the University of Miami had been the first to observe and report hair development on patients using the minoxidil patch) and discussed the possibility of using minoxidil for treating hair loss.

 Kahn, along with his colleague Paul J. Grant, had obtained a certain amount of minoxidil and conducted their own research, since they were first to make the side effect observation.
 Neither Upjohn or Chidsey at the time were aware of the side effect of hair growth.
 The two doctors had been experimenting with a 1% solution of minoxidil mixed with several alcohol-based liquids.
 Both parties filed patents to use minoxidil for hair loss prevention, which resulted in a decade-long trial between Kahn and Upjohn, which ended with Kahn's name included in a consolidated patent (U.S. #4,596,812 Charles A Chidsey, III and Guinter Kahn) in 1986 and royalties from the company to both Kahn and Grant.

 Meanwhile, the effect of minoxidil on hair loss prevention was so clear that in the 1980s physicians were prescribing Loniten off-label to their balding patients.

 In August 1988, the FDA approved minoxidil for treating baldness in men under the brand name "Rogaine" (FDA rejected Upjohn's first choice, Regain, as misleading).
 The agency concluded that although "the product will not work for everyone", 39% of the men studied had "moderate to dense hair growth on the crown of the head".
 "Men's Rogaine", marketed by Johnson & Johnson went off-patent on January 20, 2006.

 In 1991, Upjohn made the product available for women.
 "Women's Rogaine", marketed by Johnson & Johnson, went off-patent in February 2014.

+Non-topical formulations for hair growth

+Low-dose oral minoxidil started to emerge as a treatment for hair loss in 2015 and after with the work of Rodney Sinclair and other researchers.
+Subsequently, interest in and use of low-dose oral minoxidil for hair loss increased dramatically following the publication of an August 2022 New York Times article titled "An Old Medicine Grows New Hair for Pennies a Day, Doctors Say".
+New non-topical formulations of minoxidil for hair loss, such as extended-release oral minoxidil and sublingual minoxidil, have been developed in the 2020s towards formal approval for treatment of hair loss and with improved efficacy and/or tolerability profiles.